context-hub/generator/README.md

-# Context Generator for LLM with MCP server
+# ctx: The missing link between your codebase and your LLM.
+Context as Code (CaC) tool with MCP server inside.

 <p>
     <a href="https://docs.ctxgithub.com/"><img alt="Docs" src="https://img.shields.io/badge/docs-green"></a>